penelopecj/sei-project-4/README.md

 ![Final slack chat](./client/src/images/day7.png)

 * We had just enough time at the end of the week to add some IKEA-esque fonts to the site and include söme Swedish letters in the heåders and seeds däta (in homage to IKEA's hömelånd).
-* I suddenly realised we didn't have a **Logout** button 30 minutes before the presentation and built one in very quickly right before we presented our project.
+* I suddenly realised we didn't have a **Logout** button 30 minutes before the presentation and built one very quickly right before we presented our project.
 What a rush!

 ## Wins